Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: Background on the LLLL

-This parameter allow us to state bounds on the algorithm that apply to the widest class of problem instances.
-However, Shearer's criterion is difficult to work with in practice, so there are a number of simpler LLL criteria which can be related to Shearer's criterion.
+In light of Theorem~\ref{kolipaka-thm1}, we define the key parameter $W = \sum_{S \in \mathfrak S} (1 + \epsilon)^{|S|} w(S)$.
+This allow us to state the most general bounds.
+However, Shearer's criterion is difficult to work with in practice, so a number of simpler LLL criteria are often used instead.